 Known as the “Land of Abundance” for its fertile plains and vibrant mountainsides, Chengdu has nurtured humanity for at least 4,000 years.
-Today this modern metropolis offers a variety of attractions, many near our Chengdu hotel, such as Tianfu Square and its dancing fountains, and the panda base, which is a favorite with families.
+Today this modern metropolis offers a variety of attractions, many of which are near our Chengdu hotel, such as Tianfu Square and its dancing fountains, and the Chengdu panda base, which is a favorite with families.
 Visitors can also explore the traditional tea houses, or get lost amidst the winding streets of this ancient city.

 Wide and Narrow Alley

 Wide and Narrow Alley is an idiosyncratic intersection of historic alleyways which today lives on as a bustling pedestrian area.
 Due to the area’s original occupants being soldiers from northern China, It features many courtyard homes called hutong which were atypical of the indigenous architectural style but popular in Beijing.
 Originally built in the Qing Dynasty, most of the Alley’s remaining hutong were renovated between 2005 and 2008 and now house boutiques, restaurants and other businesses catering to tourists.

 3.6 kilometers / 15 minutes